 Health Policy Analysis for Bioethicists

 Across the globe, bioethics education is still rather scarce.
 Those who do have bioethics education are recognized as having specialized knowledge, and therefore are increasingly invited to participate on policy committees.
-These committees may be at the institutional, local, state, or national level.
-It is a weighty responsibility to serve on these committees since health policy formulation is complex and nuanced.
-This seminar will provide an overview of the US healthcare system, an understanding of policy formulation and analysis techniques, and an opportunity to deepen critical thinking skills.
-We will discuss several institutional and national health policies including healthcare for transgender and nonconforming veterans, end-of-life decision-making for unbefriended patients, physician-assisted suicide, and policies influenced by international and transnational organizations.
-We will examine policies through bioethics principles and policy analysis methods.
+These committees may be at the institutional, local, state, national, or transnational level.
+It is a weighty responsibility to serve on these committees since health policy formulation is complex and nuanced and may impact many lives.
+This seminar will provide an overview of the US healthcare system, an understanding of policy formulation and modification, and an opportunity to deepen critical thinking skills.
+We will discuss several institutional and national health policies including physician-assisted suicide, end-of-life decision-making for unbefriended patients, healthcare for transgender and nonconforming veterans, as well as policies influenced by international and transnational organizations.
+We will examine policies through bioethical analysis and will have a brief introduction to the beneficial role of policy analysis methods.
 This seminar is suited for participants who wish to (or currently) serve on institutional or governmental policy committees, including hospital ethics committees.
+(In 2022, this seminar will be the first of two seminars on policy.
+In the second term of 2022, students can choose to enroll in the 2-week Policy Lab seminar which will give students hands-on experience with policy analysis tools, including Ishikawa diagrams and logic models.
+In 2021, this will be the only policy seminar offered).
 This seminar will be taught by Lori Bruce.

 Bioethics & the Law